Thermography Experts Logo

 CLIENT TESTIMONIALS

-Thermography Experts specializes in Level II infrared thermography inspections for building recertification in Miami, Fort Lauderdale, and Palm Beach.
+Thermography Experts specializes in Level II infrared thermography inspections for building recertification in Miami and Miami Beach.

 Services include electrical thermal inspections for overheating detection, moisture intrusion identification using infrared imaging, structural thermography for concrete and facade analysis, and roof thermography for water intrusion detection.